Cheater121/ChatlettiClientQT/README.md

 # ChatlettiClientQT
-This is the client side of chatletty messenger.
+This is the client side of Chatletti messenger.
 The graphic part uses the QT platform for UI, the logic is written in Python.
 In the future, the application will be finalized by me.
 Currently, messaging with another user via the server is supported.